flutter/website/src/docs/development/add-to-app/multiple-flutters.md

 ## Scenarios

-Before Flutter 1.26, multiple instances of `FlutterEngine` and its associated UI could be launched.
-But each instance also came with a significant latency and memory fixed cost.
+Before Flutter 1.26, multiple instances of `FlutterEngine` and its associated UI could be launched, but each instance came with significant latency and fixed memory cost.

-Using multiple Flutter instances could be useful in the following scenarios:
+Multiple Flutter instances can be useful in the following scenarios:

 - An application where the integrated Flutter screen is not a leaf node of the navigation graph.
 And the navigation stack could be a hybrid mixture of